NeelBhatt/Docs-1/aspnet/aspnetcore/client-side/angular.md

 You can [view the application's structure on GitHub](https://github.com/aspnet/Docs/tree/master/aspnet/client-side/angular/sample).

+> [!NOTE]
-Note: For more on structuring AngularJS applications, see [John Papa's Angular Style Guide](https://github.com/johnpapa/angular-styleguide)
+> For more on structuring AngularJS applications, see [John Papa's Angular Style Guide](https://github.com/johnpapa/angular-styleguide)

+> [!NOTE]
-Note: To create AngularJS module, controller, factory, directive and view files easily, be sure to check out Sayed Hashimi's [SideWaffle template pack for Visual Studio](http://sidewaffle.com/).
+> To create AngularJS module, controller, factory, directive and view files easily, be sure to check out Sayed Hashimi's [SideWaffle template pack for Visual Studio](http://sidewaffle.com/).
 Sayed Hashimi is a Senior Program Manager on the Visual Studio Web Team at Microsoft and SideWaffle templates are considered the gold standard.
 At the time of this writing, SideWaffle is available for Visual Studio 2012, 2013, and 2015.

   ### Routing and Multiple Views